NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 ### Consistency across building simulation software ###

-==To be completed== Examine cooling requirements thresholds for these archetypes with another program (EnergyPlus).
+Examine cooling requirements thresholds for these archetypes with another program (EnergyPlus).
 Assess whether the proposed requirement will produce consistent outcomes across software.

+The peak cooling for each archetype, for both orientation and window specification, with each program was compared to its reference house.

 ### Impact on home design ###